zkxs/jinx/README.md

   - Ability to lock a license, preventing it from being used to grant roles in the future.
 - Flexible role configuration
   - Products can grant more than one role at a time.
 For example, you might have a shared role that all buyers get and then additional per-product roles.
+  - For extremely simple setup, you can set a wildcard role granted for all of your products.
+  - For fine-grained setup, you can configure different role grants for different versions of the same products.
   - No limit on number of linked products or roles.
 (Some similar bots support a maximum of 25 products due to a certain Discord limitation).

 If you have suggestions, feedback, or bug reports please let us know [here on GitHub][issues] or [in our Discord][discord].